-Carving pumpkins and displaying them outside is as integral to a Halloween display as scarecrows, witches and ghosts.
+Carving pumpkins and displaying them outside is as integral to Halloween decorating as is setting up scarecrows, witches, and ghosts.
 But the project is not without its pitfalls.
-While I wouldn't want to dissuade you from the time-honored practice of making your own jack-o'-lantern in fall, let me alert you to some potential problems of which you may be unaware, in the interest of promoting Halloween safety.
+While you should definitely pursue the time-honored practice of making your own jack-o'-lanterns in fall, it is best to learn some safety tips first to ensure both a happy and healthy Halloween for all.

 Initial Safety Precautions

 Secondly, carving jack-o'-lanterns involves the use of cutting tools, such as knives.
-When the jack-o'-lantern is completed, don't leave knives lying around outside.
+Wear heavy gloves so that, in the event that the cutting tool slips, your skin is at least partially protected.
+Also, when the jack-o'-lantern is completed, don't leave knives lying around outside.
 Kids might come along and pick them up.

 Illuminating Carved Pumpkins